 Both the platforms are equally powerful and capable of building revolutionary applications.

-To see what blockchain looks like in action through several use cases, stay tuned for Part 2 of this series, coming next week.
+To see what blockchain looks like in action through several use cases, check out Part 2 of this series here.

 About the Author